Towards Reliable Recommender Systems for Rating Data

-We contribute to the literature, first methodologically, by presenting a novel matrix completion procedure called \emph{robust discrete matrix completion (RDMC)} that is tailored towards the discrete nature of incomplete rating-scale data while being robust to adversarial manipulation.
-We assess RDMC against the widely-used procedure Soft-Impute \citep{mazumder2010spectral, hastie2015matrix}, as well as a variant that we adjusted with a post-hoc discretization step to fit the discrete nature of rating-scale data.
-We study these methods in empirical case studies and extensive simulations.
-These experiments are carefully designed to be more realistic than previous studies, thereby providing an important second conceptual contribution to the literature, as our experiments may serve as realistic yet statistically-sound blueprints for future studies in the context of matrix completion and recommender systems to further boost transparency, reproducibility and generalizability.
-With our contributions, we in particular address the following issues.
+We contribute to the literature by addressing four persistent gaps that create a tension between academic research and practical relevance in recommender systems.

-First, the vast majority of existing methods for matrix completion are formulated over the real number domain and produce continuous predictions, despite recommender systems applications featuring (discrete and bounded) rating-scale data.
-Exceptions that include discreteness or box constraints can be found in \citet{huang2013robust}, \citet{huo2016optimal}, \citet{nguyen2018learning}, \citet{tatsukawa2018box}, \citet{iimori2020discrete}, or \citet{bertsimas2023interpretable}.
-Although the observed ratings may be interpreted as discrete measurements of a latent continuous sentiment, the underlying continuous distributions are not identified without additional assumptions \citep[cf.][]{bond2019identification}, invalidating comparisons of predictions across different items.
-The proposed procedure RDMC therefore restricts the predictions to the given rating scale via a discreteness constraint.
+\textbf{1.~Discreteness of Rating Data.} The majority of existing matrix completion approaches are formulated over the real number domain and produce continuous predictions, despite recommender systems applications commonly featuring discrete and bounded rating data.
+Exceptions that include discreteness or box constraints include \citet{huang2013robust}, \citet{tatsukawa2018box}, and more recently \citet{bertsimas2023interpretable}.
+While observed ratings may be interpreted as discrete measurements of a latent continuous sentiment, the underlying continuous distributions are not identified without additional assumptions \citep[cf.][]{bond2019identification}, rendering comparisons of predictions across items invalid.
+We guarantee the statistical soundness of RDMC for discrete ratings by restricting the predictions to the given rating scale via a discreteness constraint (Section~\ref{sec:method}).